 Banning plastic straws might be a smart environmental move, but critics say it’s not that simple

-Manufacturers of plastic straws must be feeling nervous, now that the Government has announced a consultation into the possible banning of some single-use plastics.
+Manufacturers of plastic straws are facing heat following the recent announcement made by the Government in regards to a consultation into the possible banning of some single-use plastics.
 Along with cotton buds, straws have been placed firmly in MPs’ sights in order to help cut back on Britain’s plastic waste.

 Around 8.5 billion plastic straws are thrown away in the UK every year, so environmental campaigners have welcomed the news that could see a huge reduction in the plastic problem.